 The integrated crop-livestock-forest (CLF) system evaluated presents a density of 303 trees per hectare.
 This occupied 33.65% of the area designated to the system and an average production of 0.18 m3 of wood per tree, totaling a volume of wood without bark of 54.80 m3 ha in the studied system.
 The remaining 66.35% were destined to other economic activities within the integration, such as agricultural and forage production.
-This which favors the diversification of crops in time and space, taking into account the integration presuppositions.
+[This which favors the diversification of crops in time and space, taking into account the integration presuppositions. - This is not adequate as a discussion of the numerous results presented in this paragraph - what are reasons for the findings, are the findings in line with similar studies, what are the impact of the results, what conclusions can be drawn, what recommendations can be proposed.]

-After performing the forest inventory, the diameter distribution was analyzed, and 138 139 four diameter classes were obtained.
-It can be noticed that the height, density, and volume of wood without bark were higher in class III, being 30.33 m, 151 trees ha-1, and 40.06 m3 140 ha-1, respectively (Table 2.3).
-Through the dendrometric characteristics of this integrated 141 142 CLF system, it is possible to verify a trend in relation to the height behavior of the plants and 143 their DBHs, being that the DBH tends to increase as the height increases.
-This is contrary to 144 the expected behavior in more homogeneous forest stands where trees with higher heights 145 and smaller diameters are observed.
+After performing the forest inventory, the diameter distribution was analyzed, and four diameter classes were obtained.
+It is notable can be noticed that the height, density, and volume of wood without bark were higher in class III, being 30.33 m, 151 trees ha-1, and 40.06 m3 ha-1, respectively (Table 2.3).
+Through the dendrometric characteristics of this integrated CLF system, it is possible to verify a trend in relation to the height behavior of the plants and their DBHs, being that the DBH tends to increase as the height increases [is this linear or parabolic increase?].
+This is contrary to the expected behavior in more homogeneous forest stands where trees with higher heights and smaller diameters are observed [indicate studies were this was observed].